SebastianGnann/TOSSH_signatures_Caravan/README.md

 # Hydrological signatures for Caravan using TOSSH

-This repository contains code that loads Caravan (a global large-sample catchment dataset) into Matlab and calculates hydrological signatures using the TOSSH toolbox (https://github.com/TOSSHtoolbox/TOSSH).
+This repository contains code that loads Caravan (a global large-sample catchment dataset; https://www.nature.com/articles/s41597-023-01975-w) into Matlab and calculates hydrological signatures using the TOSSH toolbox (https://github.com/TOSSHtoolbox/TOSSH).
 The signatures are saved as CSV file (results/TOSSH_signatures_Caravan.csv), together with catchment attributes from Caravan.
 This allows for easy identification of the catchments and facilitates straightforward analyses, e.g. between catchment attributes and hydrological signatures.
+The CSV file can also be accessed here: 10.5281/zenodo.7763180

-### Link to data
+### Link to Caravan data

 https://zenodo.org/record/7540792

-### References

-Kratzert, F., Nearing, G., Addor, N., Erickson, T., Gauch, M., Gilon, O., ... & Matias, Y. (2023).
-Caravan-A global community dataset for large-sample hydrology.
-Scientific Data, 10(1), 61. https://www.nature.com/articles/s41597-023-01975-w

 ### License
 Caravan is published under the CC-BY-4.0 license.
 This repository including the calculated signatures are therefore also published under the CC-BY-4.0 license.
 Note that Caravan consists of multiple source datasets including ERA5, HydroATLAS, multiple CAMELS datasets (US, Chile, Great Britain, Brazil, Australia), LamaH-CE, and HYSETS.

+### References

+Kratzert, F., Nearing, G., Addor, N., Erickson, T., Gauch, M., Gilon, O., ... & Matias, Y. (2023).
+Caravan-A global community dataset for large-sample hydrology.
+Scientific Data, 10(1), 61.

 Muñoz Sabater, J. (2019).
 ERA5-Land hourly data from 1981 to present.
 Copernicus Climate Change Service (C3S) Climate Data Store (CDS), 10(10.24381).